Archive for Forex and Currency News – Page 99

 Trading recommendations

-From the technical point of view, the medium-term trend on the currency pair USD/JPY is bullish despite the intervention.
-The MACD indicator has become positive, the price has consolidated above the moving averages.
-Under such market conditions, buy trades can be sought on intraday time frames, but with confirmation.
-Sell deals can be considered from the resistance level of 144.27 or 145.00, but only with additional confirmation.
+From the technical point of view, the medium-term trend on the currency pair USD/JPY is bullish.
+The MACD indicator has become inactive, and the price is trading at the level of moving averages.
+Under such market conditions, buy trades can be searched for on intraday time frames from the support level of 143.00, but with confirmation.
+Sell deals can be searched from the resistance level of 144.66 or 145.35, but only with additional confirmation.

 Alternative scenario: If the price fixes below 140.60, the downtrend will likely resume.